 Cable Management

-Proper cable management is crucial for maintaining an organised and efficient theatre audio system.
+Proper cable management is crucial for maintaining an organized and efficient theatre audio system.
 It helps to prevent cable tangling, tripping hazards, and damage to cables.
 Here are some cable management tips:

-• Use cable ties or Velcro straps to keep cables together and organised.
+- Use cable ties or Velcro straps to keep cables together and organized.

 By understanding different cable and connectivity options and implementing proper cable management techniques, you can help ensure smooth and hassle-free audio signal transmission in a theatre audio system.